RebelCode/wp-rss-aggregator/readme.txt

 == Changelog ==

 = 4.0.4 (2014-02-17) =
+* Enhanced: Added Activate/Pause bulk actions in the Feed Sources page.
+* Enhanced: Feed Sources page table has been re-designed.
 * Enhanced: Logging is now site dependant on multisite.
 * Fixed bug: Undefined display settings where appearing on the front end.